2017 Australian Open – Men's singles final: Reactions

 Pat Cash criticized Federer's 'lengthy break' after the 4th set due to a medical time-out, accusing him of "legal" cheating and criticized the tournament for allowing Federer to do so.
 In response, Federer said that Cash was unfair and exaggerating in his criticism, elaborating that his quad and groin began to hurt through the second and third sets respectively and finally warranted a medical time-out after the end of the fourth set.
 Further defending his integrity, Federer said that he was the last guy to take a medical time-out, much less abuse it, citing his 20-year career of having not called a medical time-out prior to the 2017 Australian Open.
 When asked in the post-match conference for his thoughts, Nadal was indifferent, "[having] no opinion and didn't know what was going on".
 Nadal himself had taken a brief break in which he went to the dressing room and returned to court in fresh clothes.
 As precedence, Nadal also took a time-out in the 2014 final against Stan Wawrinka when he was behind, and came back to play better and win the third set in that final following the break.
 Nadal's uncle and coach, Toni Nadal, also believed that Federer's medical time out was not called to secure an advantage from stopping the match's rhythm and pace.
-In fact, Nadal broke Federer's serve immediately after the time-out.